kunyora/kunyora-website/docs/kunyora_api_reference.md

     //return headers
   },
   useAfterResponse: function(response) {
-    // do something with all the response
+    // do something with any response gotten
   }
 });
 ```